rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 triggers a re-render; with Mobx updates to deeply nested values in objects also triggering re-rendering.

+### Modal

+A modal window disables user interaction with the main window but keeps it visible.

 ### MUI

 The team that develops and maintains [Material UI](#material-ui), amongst other